skleha/budget_calculator/README.md

 2. The application correctly pulls design elements and their associate cost estimates from the firebase firestore collection "items".
 3. The application displays items in a checklist grouped by "type" (see item interface below).
 4. Each "type" section should allow __one__ or __none__ of the items of that type to be selected/checked at a time.
 5. Every item has a lowPrice and a highPrice.
-This should be used to calculate and display a price range somewhere on the screen.
+These estimate costs should be used to calculate and display a total cost range.
+6. The application should display a total cost range.
-6. The application should give the user feedback depending on how well the items they have selected fit into their budget, ie: letting the user know if their budget falls below the minimum bounds of the estimate, if their budget is above the upper bound, etc.
+7. The application should give the user feedback on how well their selected items fit into their budget.
+That is, the user should understand when their budget falls below the minimum cost estimate or exceeds the maximum cost estimate.
-7. The client should be able to submit the checklist.
+8. The client should be able to submit the checklist.
 Store this information however you like in firestore, but DO NOT modify the items collection.

 ### Comments on Data and Data Structures